-A configuration is defined for an interface, implementation, or other configurations.
+Since AADLv3, A configuration may be defined for an interface, implementation, or other configurations.
 A configuration allows users to expand the leaves of a component hierarchy without modifying the existing topology, i.e., subcomponents and connections.
 Users can also add model elements other than components and connections.

-A configuration consists of a collection of
+A configuration consists of a collection of any of the following:

-configuration assignments to assign implementations or configurations to subcomponents in the component hierarchy.
-It can also assign a data type or component interface to features of components in the component hierarchy
+configuration assignments, to assign implementations or configurations to subcomponents in the component hierarchy.
+It can also assign a data type or component interface to features of components in the component hierarchy;

-bindings that represent deployment of application components to platform components,
+bindings, that represent deployment of application software components to platform hardware components;

-flow specifications for components and flow sequences across components,
+flow specifications, for in-component flow connections and flow sequences across components;

-annex subclauses that specify additional characteristics for model elements,
+annex subclauses, that specify additional characteristics for model elements;

-property associations to components and other model elements.
+property associations, to configure property values for components and other model elements.

 The interface or implementation being configured may be explicitly specified after the extends reserved word or it is inferred from the configuration(s) being extended.